not asking for advice

 • ("The greater the ignorance the greater the dogmatism." -Sir William Osler)

-3. This relates to ideology - be very wary of people with a whole opinion-set which they formed longed ago and have decided (for reasons of intellectual lassitude? comfort?) never to re-evaluate.
+3. This relates to ideology - be very wary of people with a whole opinion-set which they formed longed ago and have decided (for reasons of intellectual lassitude? comfort? getting along with friends and family?) never to re-evaluate.
 This applies especially to politics and religion.

 • If an opinion does not arise from a reasoned analysis of the pros and cons, but sees only the pros, then it much more likely represents an ideology than a truly balanced point of view.